• Skip to main content

 #3: Easy-to-peel hard-boiled eggs require a specific cooking time.

-You don't want to boil the eggs for the full 13 minutes or they will be over-cooked.
-The best method is to bring the water to a full boil, carefully lower the eggs in (a fine mesh strainer or spider-skimmer works well), cover the pot, keep the heat on high for 30 seconds.
+You don’t want the water at a full rolling boil for 13 minutes or they will be overcooked (and they may knock together and crack).
+The best method is to bring the water to a full boil and then reduce it to a simmer, carefully lower the eggs in (a slotted spoon, fine mesh strainer, or spider-skimmer work well), cover the pot, then keep them at a low simmer for 13 minutes.

-After 30 seconds, turn the burner to low and allow them to very gently simmer.
-Trust me, this is essential.
+After the water boils, turn the burner to low and keep them at a very gentle simmer.

 None of these tips really take much effort—and trust me—it's worth it for shells that practically fall right off the eggs.